nhattruong05022003/MonitoringWeather/README.md

     ![image](https://github.com/nhattruong05022003/MonitoringWeather/assets/145974955/28509d00-90bb-4094-8825-653c891eda88)

-  + Click to Configurate Wifi.
+  + Click to Configure Wifi.
 It will direct you to the configuration page.

   + Type all the information here